 Understanding trucking companies and crashes

 Determining the cause of a Texas truck accident can be extremely complicated.
-It’s not just the truck driver that you need to worry about afterwards.
-It’s the company that owns the truck, trailer, and contents themselves.
-It’s also not uncommon for trucking companies to send someone to investigate the crash site within 24 hours of a collision.
+It's not just the driver that you need to worry about afterwards.
+It's the company that owns the truck, trailer, and contents themselves.
+It's also not uncommon for trucking companies to send someone to investigate the crash site within 24 hours of a collision.
 They immediately begin building their case and look for ways to minimize your case or claim and its value.

-That’s a major reason why you need an experienced Fort Worth truck accident lawyer on your side.
-Our trusted DFW injury law firm knows how to investigate complicated commercial truck accidents in Texas.
+That's a major reason why you need an experienced Fort Worth truck accident lawyer on your side.
+Our trusted DFW injury law firm knows how to investigate complicated commercial vehicle accidents in Texas.
 We know what questions to ask and what evidence to look for to build a strong legal case.
 Level the playing field.
 Contact big rig wreck lawyer Coby L. Wooten, P.C. right now.

 Attorney Wooten knows what questions to ask after a truck accident

 Tractor-trailer collisions often raise question after question about trucking companies.
-Was the truck poorly maintained?
+Was the vehicle poorly maintained?
 Was the trailer overloaded?
-Was the truck driver inexperienced?
+Was the driver inexperienced?
 Did the trucker have a history of bad driving?
-And do the trucking company’s records contain all that information?
+And do the trucking company's records contain all that information?
 Or do the records look falsified?

-Truck accident lawyer Coby L. Wooten knows how to find the answers to your questions.
+Attorney Coby L. Wooten knows how to find the answers to your questions.
 He knows where to look for evidence of trucking company negligence.
 He understands that trucking companies in the state of Texas and throughout the United States are required to keep many different types of records.
-If you’ve been injured in a wreck with a semi or other large commercial motor vehicle (CMV), a qualified DFW truck accident attorney can examine those records and investigate the truck company to determine if the company followed the proper procedures or contributed to the crash.
+If you've been injured in a wreck with a semi or other large commercial motor vehicle (CMV), a qualified DFW attorney can examine those records and investigate to determine if the company followed the proper procedures or contributed to the crash.

 How does Coby Wooten investigate trucking companies?